Paul Marciano: Philanthropy

-In 2013, the Maurice and Paul Marciano Art Foundation paid $8 million to buy the former Scottish Rite Masonic Temple on Wilshire Boulevard, which the two brothers plan to turn into a private museum designed by architect Kulapat Yantrasast.
-With 90,000 ft2 over four floors, it is almost as large as the Museum of Contemporary Art, Los Angeles and intended to house the Marcianos' 1,000-piece collection.
+In 2013, the Maurice and Paul Marciano Art Foundation paid $8 million to buy the former Scottish Rite Masonic Temple in Los Angeles, on Wilshire Boulevard, which the two brothers turned into a private museum, designed by architect Kulapat Yantrasast to house their more-than-1,500-piece contemporary art collection.
+With 90,000 ft2 over four floors, the interior space is almost as large as the Museum of Contemporary Art, Los Angeles.
 In order to avoid any conflicts of interest with Maurice Marciano's subsequent co-chairmanship of MOCA, the project was temporarily put on hold.
-The museum opened in 2017.
-On 1 November 2019, A petition was filed with the National Labor Relations Board (NLRB) seeking to represent about 70 visitor services associates and other employees at the foundation, seeking a raise from the California minimum wage.
-On 7 November, all Visitor Services associates were laid off and the museum closed.
-Labor organizers then wrote to the NLRB, stating the foundation of "...illegally discriminated against its employees by laying off employees en masse and/or closing its facility."
+Finally, the museum opened in 2017.
+But the staff later attempted to unionize, and, on November 1, 2019, a petition, representing about 70 of the museum's employees, including many in visitor-services roles, was filed with the National Labor Relations Board (NLRB), seeking a raise from California minimum wage.
+Just a few days later, on November 7, all of the visitor services associates were laid off, and the museum was closed indefinitely.
+It is now possible to visit the foundation for free, but by reservation, or appointment, only.

 In 2014, Paul and his brother Maurice donated $5.2 million to the Friends of the Israel Defense Forces.

 Politics

-Prior to 2016 Marciano donated primarily to Democratic political candidates.
-However, since 2016 he has stopped supporting Democrats and made over $20,000 in donations to Republican candidates including $2,700 (the maximum allowed by law) to Donald Trump.
+Prior to 2016, Marciano donated primarily to Democratic political candidates.
+But since 2016, he stopped supporting Democrats and made over $20,000 in donations to Republican candidates, including $2,700 (the maximum allowed by law) to Donald Trump.

 Personal life

 Marciano has been married twice.
 His first wife was model and photographer Kymberly Marciano; they had two children Nicolai (born 1996) and Ella (born 1994) before divorcing.
-In 2016, he married French model, Mareva Georges, Miss Tahiti 1990 and Miss France 1991, in Bora Bora.
+In 2016, he married French model, Mareva Georges, Miss Tahiti 1990 and Miss France 1991, in Bora Bora, France.
 They have two children, Ryan (born 2005) and Gia (born 2012) and live in Los Angeles.
 Georges works as an advocate for the protection of children and women from abuse.